Abigail (actress)

-Abigail Rogan (known mononymously as Abigail; born 23 July 1946) is an English-born retired actress particularly of television soap operas and film and was also briefly a vocalist.
+Abigail Rogan (known mononymously as Abigail; born 23 July 1946) is an English-born former actress particularly of television soap operas and film who was also briefly a vocalist.

-She emigrated from London in 1968 and became one of Australia's significant sex symbols of the early-1970s, promoted as a sultry blonde siren in the vein of Marilyn Monroe and Brigitte Bardot.
+She emigrated from London in 1968 and became one of Australia's significant sex symbols of the early 1970s, promoted as a sultry blonde siren in the vein of Marilyn Monroe and Brigitte Bardot.

-She appeared in numerous soap opera's including, Number 96, Sons and Daughters and Chances.
+She appeared in numerous soap operas including, Number 96, Sons and Daughters.
+Family and Friends and Chances.

-Biography

 Early life

-Abigail was born in London, England in 1946 to a mother of Ceylonese (now Sri Lanki), of Dutch Burghers descent and educated in France, she started her career in her native United Kingdom, appearing in such roles as Robin Hood and theContinental Theatre, she arrived in Australia to study civil engineering whilst acting part time, but made a major foray in showbiz when she was given the chance to appear as the female lead in a local theatre production of the British comedy There's a Girl in My Soup in 1968.
-She settled in Sydney and appeared in an advert with Phil Silvers and the TV series Delta.
+Abigail was born in London, England in 1946 to a mother of Ceylonese (now Sri Lankan) and Dutch Burghers descent.
+Educated in France, she started her career in her native United Kingdom, appearing in such productions as Robin Hood and the Continental Theatre.
+She arrived in Australia to study civil engineering whilst acting part time, but made a major foray in to show-business when, in 1968, she was given the chance to appear as the female lead in a local theatre production of the British comedy There's a Girl in My Soup.
+She settled in Sydney and appeared in an advert with Phil Silvers and in the TV series Delta.